kashw2/My-Brain/Software Engineering/Databases/Concepts/ACID.md

 ## Isolation

 Refers to the flexibility to run concurrent transactions in isolation without interference often in circumstances where simultaneous transactions are hitting the same table.
-Isolation ensures that the database and it's [[Software Engineering/Databases/Concepts/Data File|Data files]] are consistent with what the results of the transactions would have been if they were to have been run sequentially; Somewhat similarly to the law of **Associativity** found in Functional Programmi[[Software Engineering/Functional Programming]]
+Isolation ensures that the database and it's [[Software Engineering/Databases/Concepts/Data File|Data files]] are consistent with what the results of the transactions would have been if they were to have been run sequentially; Somewhat similarly to the law of **Associativity** found in Functional Programming concepts such as the [[Monad]].

 ---

 ## Durability

+Refers to the guarantee that on transaction success and committal, any [[Software Engineering/Databases/Concepts/Data File|Data files]] that had been altered by a transaction will remain so in case of failure.

 ---